Kajetan Sołtyk: Biography

-Son of Józef Sołtyk, castellan of Lublin and court marshal to primate of Poland, Teodor Potocki, and Konstancja z Drzewickich, brother of Tomasz Sołtyk (voivode of Łęczyca) and Maciej Sołtyk (castellan of Warsaw), scion of the great Saltykov family of Russia, he was educated by Jesuits and took Holy Orders in 1732.
+Kajetan Sołtyk was the son of Józef Sołtyk, castellan of Lublin and court marshal to primate of Poland, Teodor Potocki, and Konstancja z Drzewickich, brother of Tomasz Sołtyk (voivode of Łęczyca) and Maciej Sołtyk (castellan of Warsaw), scion of the great Saltykov family of Russia, he was educated by Jesuits and took Holy Orders in 1732.
 From 1735 to 1738 he studied in Rome (University of Rome La Sapienza).

-After his father died, saddling the family with debt, he was unable to afford to return to Poland until 1740, when he attached himself to the court of bishop of Kraków Jan Lipski.
+After his father died, saddling the family with debt, Kajetan was unable to afford to return to Poland until 1740, when he attached himself to the court of bishop of Kraków Jan Lipski.
 Since then he started becoming more and more active on the political scene.
 In 1753 he was involved in a blood libel process against Jews, which resulted in 13 of them being sentenced to death.
 As a politician he was known to use unethical means - from nepotism through forgery of documents to bribing the local szlachta (Polish nobility) at sejmiks (local parliaments).
 During the reign of Augustus III of Poland, known to be the height of political corruption and anarchy in the Polish–Lithuanian Commonwealth, he became one of the most important politicians at the royal court, working closely with the de facto ruler of Poland, Count Heinrich von Brühl.
 In 1756 he became the bishop of Kiev.
 However, from the early 1760s due to various conflicts he distanced himself from Brühl.

-After the death of Augustus III Sołtyk initially opposed the election of Stanisław August Poniatowski, although later, partially due to his worsening health, he somewhat distanced himself from politics.
+After the death of Augustus III, Kajetan Sołtyk initially opposed the election of Stanisław August Poniatowski, although later, partially due to his worsening health, Soltyk somewhat distanced himself from politics.
 He became deeply involved in politics again as the Russian Empire ambassador Nicholas Repnin started fomenting unrest in the Commonwealth by encouraging the Protestants, the Eastern Catholics and the Orthodox to demand all state positions equal to that of the Roman Catholics including a royal one.
 One of Sołtyk's main goals then became to dethrone King Poniatowski.
 In the shifting world of political alliances, for a time he worked with pro-Russian factions, but eventually became an opponent of Repnin.